-- 1. Modify the Member State review process by sharing for comment each crisis-response-related revision of a CSP or ICSP that increases its current overall budget by more than 15 percent. - 2.
+- 1. Modify the Member State review process by sharing for comment each crisis response-related revision of a CSP or ICSP that increases its current overall budget by more than 15 percent or USD 150 million, whichever is less. - 2.
 Maintain the five-day review period. - 3.
-Retain the ability of the Executive Director and, if required, the FAO Director-General, to approve crisis-response-related revisions without sharing the revisions for comment beforehand to ensure timely response.
+Retain the ability of the Executive Director and, if required, the FAO Director-General, to approve crisis response-related revisions without sharing the revisions for comment beforehand to ensure timely response.

-Proposal to improve the usefulness of the CSP data portal
+Improving the usefulness of the CSP data portal

-- 99. Transparency is a cornerstone of the IRM framework and WFP is committed to upholding the principles of good governance by continuing to provide enhanced transparency to ensure open and comprehensive engagement with the Board.
-Consistent with proposals 1, 2 and 3, management recognizes that it is necessary to strike a balance with regard to information provided to the Board for strategic engagement and more detailed information to facilitate decision making made available through WFP's online platforms. - 100.
-To increase operational transparency under the IRM framework, WFP has created the CSP data portal to provide Member States with budgetary, financial and performance information.
-In line with feedback from Member States since the portal's launch in July 2018, WFP is implementing actions to better integrate data and enhance the presentation of detailed information to ensure that it is coherent, relevant and useful for decision making and oversight purposes.
-These enhancements are in line with recommendations 7 and 8 of the External Auditor's report on country portfolio budgets, which recommended "improving the usefulness of the 'CSP Data Portal' for its users" and "rationalizing the coexistence of the different information portals".
-In response to the recommendations, management agreed to continue to improve the usefulness of the CSP data portal and to integrate the management plan website into the portal over the course of 2019. - 101.
-Actions include providing the original implementation plans for all approved CSPs and ICSPs; more regularly updated expenditure data, including allocations from the programme support and administrative budget; percentages of indirect and direct support costs; and information on requirements in relation to the needs-based plan and the implementation plan and on the resource situation.
+- 91. Transparency is a cornerstone of the IRM framework and WFP is committed to upholding the principles of good governance by continuing to provide enhanced transparency to ensure open and comprehensive engagement with the Board.
+Consistent with the proposals for the delegations of authority and other governance arrangements, management recognizes that it is necessary to strike a balance with regard to information provided to the Board for strategic engagement and more detailed information to facilitate decision making made available through WFP's online platforms. - 92.
+To increase operational transparency within the IRM framework, WFP has created the CSP data portal to provide Member States with budgetary, financial and performance information.
+Following approval of the CSPs and ICSPs presented at the Board's 2019 second regular session, by 1 January 2020 data for all county offices with Board-approved CSPs and ICSPs will be available on the CSP data portal.
+Annex V provides an overview of the information shared via the portal and the frequency with which the data are updated. - 93.
+Since the portal's launch in July 2018, Member States have expressed appreciation for the availability of detailed information while noting that the frequency of updates and the level of detail provided could be improved.
+In addition, recommendations 7 and 8 of the External Auditor's report on country portfolio budgets57 encouraged "improving the usefulness of the 'CSP Data Portal' for its users" and "rationalizing the coexistence of the different information portals".
+In response to the feedback from Member States and these recommendations, management has agreed to continue to improve the usefulness of the CSP data portal.
+The website of the Management Plan (2020-2023) has also been integrated into the portal.58 - 94.
+Since July 2019, cumulative expenditures and open commitments down to the strategic outcome level are being reported once a quarter.
+In August 2019, WFP completed a redesign of the CSP data portal that enhances the presentation of detailed information and improves the portal's functionality by enabling users to export data in PDF or Excel format.
+Management has also implemented actions aimed at ensuring that data are coherent, relevant and useful for decision making and oversight purposes.
+These actions include incorporating more information on transfer modalities and prioritization plans from country operation management plans and adding a glossary of CSP-related terminology. - 95.
+In the last quarter of 2019, management will post the original implementation plan59 for 2020 for each approved CSP and ICSP.
+Total actual beneficiary numbers for 2017 and 2018 from the annual country reports will also be posted and actual beneficiary figures for 2019 will be included following release of the 2019 annual country reports.
+This will allow users to see both planned and actual figures for each year.
+In addition, the panel showing six-monthly net funding requirements will be revised to include the six-monthly needs-based plan.

-&lt;sup>54 WFP/EB.A/2019/6-E/1/Add.1.
+58WFP/EB.A/2019/6-E/1/Add.1.